yuno-payments/yuno-docs/docs/DIRECT INTEGRATION USE CASES/cancel-payments.md

 next:
   description: ''
 ---
-In this guide, you will find step-by-step instructions on canceling a previously created payment on Yuno.
+In this guide, you will find step-by-step instructions on manually canceling a previously created payment on Yuno.

+> 📘 Automatic Delayed Cancel
+>
+> If you prefer to have Yuno automatically cancel authorizations after a specified delay, you can configure `delayed_cancel_settings` when creating the payment.
+This helps improve customer experience by automatically releasing held funds.
+Learn more in the [Cancel and Capture Flow](doc:cancel-and-capture-flow) guide.

 > 🚧 Cancellable Payments
 >